symfony-tools/carsonbot/README.md

 If a PR is opened towards a branch that is not maintained anymore, Carson will kindly explain to the author what to do.

+### Add a warning if pull request description mismatch the targeted branch.

+If a PR is opened towards a branch but the description does not match, Carson will post a nice comment to explain to the author what to do.

 ### Open issues when docs for config reference is incomplete

 The Symfony documentation includes some pages with "configuration reference", to